Skip to main content

 We own the cottage 50:50.
 Do we both have to file?

 Each of you gets measured against the threshold on your own share.
 If you’re both over it, you both file.
-But the joint-property easement means each of you can send income-only quarterly updates for the shared cottage and settle expenses once a year, which in practice lets one of you keep the detailed books the way one partner usually already does.
+But the joint-property easement means each of you can send income-only quarterly updates for the shared cottage and settle expenses once a year.
+That can reduce duplicated quarterly detail while each owner continues to report their own share.